 [Added 6-19-2017 by L.L.
 No. 11-2017]

-.
+§ 220-21 RLD Residential Lake District.

 Purpose.
 The purpose of the RLD Residential Lake District is to allow limited residential uses that protect the quality of Canandaigua Lake and the surrounding natural topography, including the shoreline, ridgelines, and scenic vistas of this unique and environmentally sensitive area.